-Download the last published regional system plan (RSP).
-(Draft versions and discussion materials are posted on the Planning Advisory Committee webpage.)
-The RSP is a comprehensive planning report on system needs and the resource and transmission facilities needed to maintain the reliability of New England’s power system over a 10-year horizon, while also accounting for market efficiencies and economic and environmental considerations.
+The Regional System Plan (RSP) is a comprehensive planning report on system needs and the resource and transmission facilities needed to maintain the reliability of New England’s power system over a 10-year horizon, while also accounting for market efficiencies and economic and environmental considerations.
 Developing an RSP at least once every three years is one of the ISO’s responsibilities as Regional Transmission Organization (RTO).
 To learn more, see Attachment K: Regional System Planning Process of the Open Access Transmission Tariff (Section II of the ISO Tariff).

 The ISO develops the RSP in collaboration with the Planning Advisory Committee (PAC), and ongoing data and analyses are posted on the PAC webpage throughout the year as they become available.
-For your convenience, you can also view system studies and related materials grouped by:
+For your convenience, you can also view system studies and associated materials grouped as follows:

-See Competitive Transmission Projects for information and materials related to ISO New England’s request for proposals process for finding competitive solutions to identified transmission needs.
+See Competitive Transmission for information and materials associated with the ISO New England’s request for proposals process for finding competitive solutions to identified transmission needs.